Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt--AjFbGOOAQI.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Will there ever be a 1.0, or are you going to keep it in Early Access forever?
 https://www.youtube.com/watch?v=-AjFbGOOAQI
-This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Projected date for 1.0?](./yt-HgHTtGAk-Jk.md) [https://www.youtube.com/watch?v=HgHTtGAk-Jk](https://www.youtube.com/watch?v=HgHTtGAk-Jk)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Full release of the game, how far is that?](./yt-GXHh2ZFq3FI.md) [https://www.youtube.com/watch?v=GXHh2ZFq3FI](https://www.youtube.com/watch?v=GXHh2ZFq3FI)

 ### Topics